-Attachment H - Loss absorption at the point of nonviability: Additional Tier 1 and Tier 2 Capital instruments
+Attachment H - Attachment F - Loss absorption at the point of non-viability: Additional Tier 1 and Tier 2 Capital instruments

-- 1. An Additional Tier 1 Capital or Tier 2 Capital instrument must include a provision whereby upon the earliest occurrence of a non-viability event, it will be immediately and irrevocably: - (a) converted into the ordinary shares of the ADI or its ultimate parent entity, which must be listed at the time the instrument is issued.
+- 1. AAn Additional Tier 1 Capital or Tier 2 Capital instrument must include: - (a) -a provision whereby upon the earliest occurrence of a non-viability event, it will be immediately and irrevocably: - (i) converted into the ordinary shares of the ADI or its ultimate parent entity, which must be listed at the time the instrument is issued.
 Conversion must be into the ordinary shares of the ADI or its parent entity, which must be listed at the time of issue.
 For an unlisted ADI with no listed upstream entity at the time the instrument is issued, the instrument is to be converted into the unlisted ordinary shares of the ADI.
-Where an unlisted ADI issues the instrument to its listed parent entity, conversion may be into the unlisted ordinary shares of the ADI; - (b) converted into mutual equity interests; or - (c) written off. - 2.
-A non-viability event is: - (a) in relation to an ADI, when APRA notifies the ADI that APRA considers; - (i) conversion or write-off of capital instruments is necessary because, without it, the ADI would become non-viable; or - (ii) without a public sector injection of capital, or equivalent support, the ADI would become non-viable; - (b) subject to paragraph 6 of this Attachment, in relation to a fully-consolidated subsidiary in the Level 2 group: - (i) a non-viability event in relation to its parent ADI under this Attachment; or - (ii) the application of non-viability requirements imposed by a host regulator of the subsidiary or under statute; and - (c) subject to paragraphs 7 and 8 of this Attachment, where the ADI is a locally-incorporated ADI that is a subsidiary of a foreign bank, notification by the home regulator of the foreign bank to the foreign bank or the ADI that the home regulator considers that:; - (i) conversion or write-off of capital instruments is necessary because, without it, the foreign bank or the ADI would become non-viable; or - (ii) without a public sector injection of capital, or equivalent support, the foreign bank or the ADI would become non-viable.
+Where an unlisted ADI issues the instrument to its listed parent entity, conversion may be into the unlisted ordinary shares of the ADI; or - (ii) converted into mutual equity interests.; or and - (b) written off. - (b) a provision whereby if the conversion of a Tier 2 Capital instrument following the earliest occurrence of a non-viability event: - (i) is not capable of being undertaken; - (ii) has not been fully effected for any reason within five business days; - (iii) is not irrevocable; or - (iv) will not result in an immediate and unequivocal increase in Common Equity Tier 1 Capital of the ADI at Level 1 or Level 2, it must immediately and irrevocably be written off (including termination of the right to receive ordinary shares, mutual equity interests, principal, dividends or interest).